Health Insurance and Travel Assistance

 3. All Other Countries

-Students are provided with comprehensive health and emergency travel assistance coverage through CISI International, as part of their program fee.
+Comprehensive health and emergency travel assistance coverage is provided through Cultural Insurance Services International.
 The policy provides primary coverage to a limit of $250,000 for most medical costs, with no deductible.
-In many locations, CISI has set up direct billing arrangements with local health and mental health care providers, so that students do not need to make out-of-pocket payments for routine or emergency care.
 Coverage normally begins one day before the program’s official start date and ends one day after the program’s end date.
 Students may also purchase a 30-day extension of the coverage.

 Please pay particular attention to clauses relating to pre-existing conditions to determine whether this coverage meets your needs.